 Not only does the card help earn rewards rapidly with a payout of 5 points per dollar on all spending, but cardholders who book two or more consecutive award nights receive their last night free.
 Overall, this is one of the most generous hotel credit cards, making it possible to begin accruing awards on as little as $1,800 spent.

-- Earn up to 9 Free Award Nights1 with 50,000 Gold Points after your first purchase, plus 35,000 points once you spend $2,500 on your card within the first 90 days

-- that's up to 9 Free Award Nights at Category 1 hotels
+- Plus 35,000 points once you spend $2,500 on your card within the first 90 days - that's up to 9 Free Award Nights at Category 1 hotels

-- 10 points per $1 spent in eligible net purchases2 at participating Carlson Rezidor hotels worldwide
+- 10 points per $1 spent in eligible net purchases at participating Carlson Rezidor hotels worldwide

 - 5 points per $1 spent in eligible net purchases everywhere else